 Phantom driver situations can get complicated quickly, especially if you struggle to get enough information on the other driver.
 But don’t let it discourage you from getting help.
 You may have more options than you think.
 And having a car accident lawyer on your side greatly increases your chance of financial recovery.

 Need Help After a Phantom Driver Accident?

 Dealing with a phantom driver accident is hard enough as you’re worrying about paying your bills and getting coverage from your insurance company.
-At John Foy & Associates, we can handle the legal side of things.
+Georgia car accident lawyers John Foy & Associates can handle the legal side of things.
 We’ll investigate your case and help you make the best steps possible—with the goal of full financial recovery.
 That way, you can focus on recovering from your accident.

-For a FREE consultation with one of our experienced car accident lawyers in Georgia, call us today at 404-400-4000 or fill out the form on this page to get started today.
+For a FREE consultation with one of our experienced car accident lawyers in Georgia, call us today or fill out the form on this page to get started today.